swetoast/Anbernic-Firmware-Application-Development-Guide/README.md

 /usr/lib/libSDL2-2.0.so.0.12.0
 ```

-These paths require verification before use.
+These paths and SDL 2.0.12 were confirmed on the validation unit.
+A separate SDL 2.28.5 installation exists under `/usr/lib/aarch64-linux-gnu/`, so explicit library selection is required when stock Mali behavior matters.
 Dependency resolution order:

 1. Verified system-provided library.